Oliver Norwood: Sheffield United (loan)

 On 13 August 2018, Norwood joined Sheffield United in an initial loan deal, with the transfer due to be made permanent in January 2019.
 He made his debut for the club the following day against Hull City in a league cup tie.
 The Blades lost 5–4 on penalties following a 1–1 draw with Norwood being the only player to miss in the penalty shoot-out.
 He scored his first goal for the club in a 4–1 win over Aston Villa on 1 September 2018, netting a free-kick.

 Sheffield United

 On 4 January 2019, Norwood made his deal at Sheffield United permanent.
 In March 2019 he was selected to the 2018–19 Championship Team of the Season.
 On 28 April 2019, Norwood saw United promoted to the Premier League.
 On 10 June 2020, vice-captain Norwood signed a new three-year contract.

 On 4 November 2023, he scored a penalty in the tenth minute of stoppage time to grant Sheffield United a 2–1 win over Wolverhampton Wanderers, to be his club's first victory after 11 matches in the 2023–24 season.

 On 29 May 2024, the club announced he would be leaving in the summer when his contract expired.
 He was released on 1 July 2024.

 Stockport County

 On 23 August 2024, Norwood joined newly promoted League One club Stockport County on a three-year deal following a successful trial period.

+On 7 July 2026, Norwood signed a new contract with Stockport County extending his stay at the club until at least June 2028.

+On 7 August 2026, Norwood was officially named the club captain of Stockport County for the 26/27 season.